MonKe/pixcoop/readme.md

 Even though it's a mess, you should be able to edit a few things:

 * the `book.js` file: `imgMap` & `linkMap` look like chinese-encoded strings, because of `lib.js/Cramm`.
 It's a little something I used to compress the giant char matrices produced by the editor (it was really stuffy to just *review* it), it has a decode and and encode method, you can use it, or replace it by a *better lossless compression algorithm*.
 I can think of at list 4 of them, but I didn't go to algorithm school so they're still a bit beyond me.
 * the `conf.js/Conf` object defines:
   * the size of your page.
 	*  the size of a pixel... in pixels.
-	* the different brush sizes
+	* the different brush sizes.
 	* your **color palette** (16 colors only).

 Well I guess...
 Have fun!

 Many thanks to [Farbs](http://farbs.org/) for the original idea and allowing my rants.

-[^1]: You're gonna break everything.
+[1]: # "You're gonna break everything."